 Direct PLUS loans are federal student loans issued to parents of dependent undergraduate students.
 They are often called Parent PLUS Loans, even though the “P” stands for “parent.”
 Graduate and professional students can sometimes take out this type of loan as well.

 What does Parent PLUS Loan mean?
 The “PLUS” in Parent PLUS Loans means “Parent Loan for Undergraduate Students.”
-These loans have high interest rates and cannot be transferred to another family member.
+These loans have high interest rates and cannot be transferred to another family member through the federal government.

 It’s important to note that only one parent takes out a Direct PLUS loan.
 The parent that took out the loan is responsible for repayment, and the spouse cannot be forced to pay.

 That said, both parents have the option of taking out PLUS Loans for their children.
 For example, one parent could take out a PLUS Loan for their daughter Mary, while the other could take one out for their son Darius.

 What happens to a Parent Plus Loan in a divorce?
 In a divorce, the parent who borrowed the Parent PLUS Loan keeps paying, and the other spouse doesn’t have to pay anything.
 Whoever signed the master promissory note (MPN) is responsible.
 A divorce decree does not change liability on the loan.